Idealspain.com the largest guide to Spain in the world

 Lottery tickets can be purchased at any of the local state lottery shops which are called Loterias y Apuestas del Estado.
 Marked by their blue colour, the shops offer four different games that run throughout the week.
 La Loteria Nacional is played every Thursday and Saturday; the Bonoloto, which is drawn every Monday, Tuesday, Wednesday and Friday; la Primitiva, which is drawn every Thursday and Saturday and the large jackpot, El Gordo de la Primitiva, which is drawn every Sunday.

 The price of tickets varies depending on the game played.
-The Bonoloto is 50 cents a bet, the Primitiva is 1€ and El Gordo de la Primitiva is 1.50€.
+The Bonoloto is 50 cents a bet, the Primitiva is 1€ and El Gordo de la Primitiva is 20€.
+Buy from someone in the street and expect to pay 2€ extra.
 Tickets can be filled out by marking 6 numbers or by buying a computer drawn ticket.
 For the national lottery there are a fixed number of digits on a ticket which is known as a décimo, or the tenth part of a whole lottery ticket.
 Prizes are won when there are a minimum of three winning numbers out of a maximum of six.

-For the national lottery if the last two numbers are the same as the big prize you will win something and if only the last number is the same you will get your money back.
+are the same as the big prize you will win something and if only the last number is the same you will get your money back.
 Winning tickets can be redeemed at any of the lottery shops.
 As it is a state-run lottery, there are no taxes payable on winnings.

 ONCE Lottery